neon-beat/neon-beat-back/README.md

 Keep-alive comments are sent every 15 seconds so most SSE clients will stay connected by default.

+#### Admin API authentication

+All `/admin/**` routes now require the token issued by the admin SSE stream.
+After a client connects to `/sse/admin`, the initial `handshake` event includes a `token` field.
+Subsequent admin REST requests must supply this value in the `X-Admin-Token` header (case insensitive).
+Requests without a token, or with a stale token after the SSE stream disconnects, receive `401 Unauthorized`.

 ## Getting started

 ### Prerequisites